Revealing mysteries in gamma-ray bursts: the role of gluon condensation: THE GC-MODEL

-where $E_\pi^{GC}$ is the break energy at the GC-threshold determined by the critical momentum $(x_c,k_c)$. $E_\pi^{cut}$ is the cutoff energy.
-A phenomenological exponential cut factor in Eq.
-(10) describes the fast suppression of the energy spectrum at $E_{\gamma}>E_{\pi}^{cut}$ if the protons are accelerated to a enough high energy range.
-The reason is that the gluons at $x<x_c$ have been condensed at $x_c$ and where no gluons to participate in the $pp$ interaction.
-Note that
+Note that the integration intervals are shown in Fig. 4 and a phenomenological exponential cut factor in Eq.
+(2.16) describes the suppression of the energy spectrum at $E_{\gamma}>E_{\pi}^{max}$ due to the gluons at $x<x_c$ have been condensed at $x_c$.

-which gives the relation between the energy of the incident proton and $E_{\pi}$ in the Lab. system.
-Additionally, the two parameters of $E_\pi^{GC}$ and $E_\pi^{cut}$ are connected with each other through